IBMStreams/streamsx.speech2text/applications/S2TPerformanceTests/README.md

 Once the test is complete, the  <test-name>_Performance.txt will also have the total time it took to process the audio provided.
 This can be used to approximate the time it will take for batch processing of audio.

+The easiest way to sequentially run many tests is to use the parallelPerf.sh script.

 ## Minimum to run with defaults (must supply Watson model and config):
 	st submitjob output/com.ibm.streamsx.speech2text.perf.PerfTest.sab -P watsonModelFile=/homes/hny5/cooka/git/toolkit.speech2text/model/EnUS_Telephony_r2.2.3.pkg -P watsonConfigFile=/homes/hny5/cooka/git/toolkit.speech2text/model/EnUS_Telephony_r2.2.3-8kHz-diarization-error.pset